Some Remarks on Russell’s Metaphilosophy.

 Since the 1980s, in addition to emerging and increasing scientism after WW II, card-carrying contemporary professional academic Fortune 500 Philosophy Club members have acquired a new and quite special kind of combined arrogance, dogmatism, and triumphalism, by their drinking a highly and even irresistibly addictive and deadly four-part kool-aid cocktail consisting of:

 (iii) much strategic battle experience in “the culture wars” of the 80s and 90s,

 and intimately related to that, perhaps most addictive and deadly of all,

-(iv) the possession or channeling of institutional power sufficient to impose philosophical, moral, and political creeds on other professional philosophers and to win the wars based on them, coercive moralism.
+(iv) coercive moralism is the possession or channeling of institutional power sufficient to impose philosophical, moral, and political creeds on other professional philosophers and to win the wars based on them.

 Directly relevant to (iv) is that during WW I, Russell was dismissed from his Lectureship at Trinity College, Cambridge for his conscientious objection to the war, his former teacher, and fellow Apostle, J.M.E McTaggart, leading the witch-hunt, convicted under the Defense of the Realm Act, and jailed for 6 months in Brixton Prison.

-So were he still alive, Russell would be COMPLETELY against each and every part of this kool-aid cocktail.
+So were he still alive, Russell would be COMPLETELY against every part of this kool-aid cocktail.